About Croatia, a Mediterranean Gem

 One of the absolute best things to do in Croatia is sailing to the Dalmatian islands like Hvar and Brač.

-Hvar and Brac, two gems nestled in the Adriatic Sea, are perfect for those seeking a picturesque getaway with stunning beaches and vibrant nightlife.
+Hvar and Brač, two gems nestled in the Adriatic Sea, are perfect for those seeking a picturesque getaway with stunning beaches and vibrant nightlife.

 With ports and marinas of various sizes, they’re great for boats of all sizes.
 So it’s no wonder they are so popular with boating and sailing.

-Hvar Island is renowned for its pristine beaches, drawing visitors from around the world.
-With crystal-clear turquoise waters and pebble beaches, Hvar’s beaches offer a serene escape.
+Hvar Island is famous for its pristine pebble beaches, with crystal-clear turquoise waters.
 From secluded coves to lively beach clubs, there is something for everyone.
-Don’t miss the famous Dubovica Beach or the picturesque Palmizana Bay on the nearby Paklinski Islands.

-We sailed for a week with MedSailors on the Croatia Discovery Route and had a fantastic time exploring the islands by boat.
-The moments we cherish the most are anchoring in a quiet, beautiful bay with crystal-clear water and jumping off the boat for a swim.
+The moments we cherish the most are anchored in a quiet, beautiful bay with crystal-clear water, and jumping off the boat for a swim.
 It doesn’t get better than that!
-Read our review.
+Read our review (and find our discount code).

 14. Wine tasting

-From Split, there are numerous wine-tasting tours, like the Krka Waterfalls Food & Wine Tasting Tour.
+- In Split, there are numerous wine-tasting tours, like the Krka Waterfalls Food & Wine Tasting Tour.

-And in Hvar, you can join the Twice the Wine – Two Wineries Tour.
+- And in Hvar, you can join the Twice the Wine – Two Wineries Tour.

-In Umag, you can go on the Olive Oil, Wine, and Local Food Tour at a Family Farm.
+- In Umag, you can go on the Olive Oil, Wine, and Local Food Tour at a Family Farm.

-From Pula, you can do the Cape Kamenjak Wine Tasting & Bike Tour.
+- From Pula, you can do the Cape Kamenjak Wine Tasting & Bike Tour.

-And from Vodnjan you can experience the Teraboto Tour with Wine and Olive Oil Tasting.
+- And from Vodnjan, you can experience the Teraboto Tour with Wine and Olive Oil Tasting.

 15. Truffle hunting

 One of Croatia’s most special experiences is Truffle hunting in Istria, a unique experience where you can search for truffles in Istria’s truffle-rich forests.
+These aromatic fungi have a distinct flavor profile that adds depth and richness to a variety of dishes.

 Istria’s truffles are particularly famous, with the region being home to some of the most sought-after varieties in the world.
 The two main types found in Istria are the white truffle (Tuber Magnatum Pico) and the black truffle (Tuber Melanosporum).
-These aromatic fungi have a distinct flavor profile that adds depth and richness to various dishes.

 16. Zadar sunsets and Sea Organ